-We also provide information, advice, and admissions services for UK conservatoires (UCAS Conservatoires), for Initial Teacher Training (UCAS Teacher Training), and for taught postgraduate courses (UCAS Postgraduate).
+We also provide information, advice, and admissions services for UK conservatoires (UCAS Conservatoires), and for taught postgraduate courses (UCAS Postgraduate).

 If your school or college has not had previous contact with us (for example, you are a newly created sixth form), you can find information about becoming a UCAS registered centre at www.ucas.com/becomeacentre.
 Once we have reviewed your application and it is successful, we will confirm setup, so you can access the adviser portal.